ibm-cloud-docs/Cloudant/best-practices/best-practices1.md

 So, slow and expensive.

 {{site.data.keyword.cloudant_short_notm}} is acceptable for small assets and occasional use.
 As a rule, if you need to store binary data alongside {{site.data.keyword.cloudant_short_notm}} documents, it’s better to use a separate solution more suited for this purpose.
-You only need to store the attachment *metadata* in the {{site.data.keyword.cloudant_short_notm}} document.
+You need only store the attachment *metadata* in the {{site.data.keyword.cloudant_short_notm}} document.
 Yes, that means you need to write some extra code to upload the attachment to a suitable block store of your choice.
 Verify that it succeeded before you store the token or URL to the attachment in the {{site.data.keyword.cloudant_short_notm}} document.

 Your databases are smaller, cheaper, faster, and easier to replicate.
 For more information, see the following websites: